rgreer2311/ArcGIS-Metadata-Tool/README.md

 # ArcGIS-Metadata-Tool
+This tool updates specific metadata fields for sociocultural datasets.
+It was developed in Visual Studio 2013 in VB.Net.
-This is an ArcGIS 9.x legacy tool and is in the process of being updated.
+It is an ArcGIS 9.x legacy tool and is in the process of being updated.